OscarAdserballe/intermediaries-in-the-offshore-world/writing/new_outline.md

 Idea: Though wit hthat many countries and jurisdictions we'd end up with a super sparse matrix, we can do some feature selection exactly by virtue of the fact that countries and officers are so tightly located.
 We have this long dataframe in this case, with dictionary objects flattened out as columns, which we then proceed to try to cluster then doing some pca/t-sne/mds to visualise in 2-dimensions

-##### Case Studies of One of Each Type in The Appendix
+##### case studies of one of each type in the appendix
-Having the case study of each of those revealed into the appendix
+having the case study of each of those revealed into the appendix